Adobe-Marketing-Cloud/target-atjs-extensions/react/component/README.md

 ## Notes

-Besides being passed as a parameter to `createMboxComponent`, options can also be specified as component attributes, in your React app's `render` function, for example: `<Mbox mbox="myMbox" />`
+Besides being passed as a parameter to `createMboxComponent`, options can also be specified as component attributes prefixed by `data-` in your React app's `render` function, for example: `<Mbox data-mbox="myMbox" data-params='{"param1": "val1", "param2": "val2"}' data-timeout="1"/>`

 ## License